rpalri/Cat_Classification/README.md

 1. Use non-linear units like ReLU to improve your model
 2. Build a deeper neural network (with more than 1 hidden layer)
 3. Implement an easy-to-use neural network class

+## Results
+1. Model working successfully
+2. Accuracy acheived : 76%
+3. Model can be further improved by altering the number of layers and adjusting hyper-parameters.